 Cameron Wilson, Head of Architecture and Urban Planning at the University, added, “It is wonderful to see Louisa’s work mature throughout her five years of study with us and culminate in this imaginative, bold and innovative re-working of the city.

 “I am certain that the RSA New Contemporaries exhibition along with Louisa’s creativity, ingenuity and determination will ensure her trajectory is similar to those other graduates from Dundee who have gone on to establish themselves as some of the best young architects in the country.”

 RSA New Contemporaries reflects the Academy’s commitment to supporting and presenting the best contemporary work in Scotland.
 The RSA team works closely with the artists and architects towards developing a lasting relationship in the lead up to the exhibition and beyond.

-These recent graduates are given the opportunity to launch their careers at the prestigious RSA galleries by exhibiting a substantial body of work, including painting, sculpture, film making, photography, printmaking, architecture and installation.
-Works will be for sale and the exhibition offers patrons the opportunity to invest in Scotland’s up and coming talent.
+These recent graduates can launch their careers at the prestigious RSA galleries by exhibiting a substantial body of work, including painting, sculpture, film making, photography, printmaking, architecture and installation.
+Works will be for sale, and the exhibition offers patrons the opportunity to invest in Scotland’s up and coming talent.

 The RSA New Contemporaries exhibition awards include the £10,000 Glenfiddich Artists in Residence Award.
 In addition to the monetary awards, residency, studio and purchase prizes are also up for grabs.